ifti-khan/cookbook/README.md

 2.3 – Once Gitpod was done building the workspace, I then started to create the appropriate files, directories and sub directories for the project.

+2.3.1 - Once I create the Procfile, I then entered this line of code ```web: python app.py``` on a single line with no space at the end or an empty line underneath.
+This is needed for Heroku to start running the app.py file.

 2.4 – Once all the files and directories where in place I then installed the appropriate library and frameworks for my project.

 | Files in Root Directory | Other Directories | Sub Directories and Files | Libraries/Frameworks |